Professor, Department of Physiology & Biophysics

 MALARIA PARASITE PHYSIOLOGY AND MECHANISMS OF NUCLEOSIDE AND DRUG TRANSPORT

 Malaria is a major public health problem affecting large areas of the world, killing several million people, mostly children and pregnant woman, each year.
 Malaria is caused by unicellular parasites from the Plasmodium species that grow inside erythrocytes.
-We have been studying two aspects of the biology of Plasmodium falciparum that causes the most lethal form of malaria.
-One project focuses on the mechanism of purine transport into P. falciparum.
-Malaria are purine auxotrophs and require an exogenous source of purines to survive.
+Plasmodium falciparum causes the most lethal form of malaria.
+Plasmodium spp. parasites are purine auxotrophs and require an exogenous source of purines to survive.
 They import purine precursors from the host erythrocyte via equilibrative nucleoside transporters (ENTs).
 Knockout of PfENT1 is lethal at purine concentrations found in human plasma.
 This suggests that PfENT1 inhibitors might kill parasites and represent a novel drug target for antimalarial drugs.
 We seek to characterize the purine nucleoside transporters and identify inhibitors as potential antimalarial drugs.
 We have developed a yeast-based high throughput screen to identify PfENT1 inhibitors.
 We have screened a 60,000 compound library and identified 171 hits.
 The nine best hits block PfENT1 and kill P. falciparum parasites in culture.
 We are characterizing the hits and exploring the SAR for the compounds to identify more potent derivatives.
 Additional work is focused on testing the hits in a mouse malaria model and against P. vivax ENT1.

 NEUROTRANSMITTER-GATED ION CHANNELS: STRUCTURE, FUNCTION AND PHARMACOLOGY